St. Paul Canadiens

 The St. Paul Canadiens are a junior "B" ice hockey team based in St. Paul, Alberta, Canada.
 They were founded in 1953 as the St. Paul Chevrolets.
 In 1954 Clarence (Clancy) Richard formed the St.Paul Junior B Canadiens.
 They are members of the North Eastern Alberta Junior B Hockey League (NEAJBHL).
 As a Western Canadian Junior B franchise, the Canadiens are eligible for the Keystone Cup.

 The Canadiens' organization hosted the 2017 Russ Barnes Provincial Championships.

+In 2022 the Canadiens qualified to the Russ Barnes Provincial Championships as the North Eastern Alberta Junior B Hockey League playoff runner up.
+For the second time they finished in third place of pool play and did not advance in to the Russ Barnes playoff round.